-Using Angular with Firebase has changing slightly since version 16.
+Using Angular with Firebase has changed slightly since version 16.
 While we navigate closer to standalone components, the library is evolving.
-There are new ways to do the same old thing, and options depending on your needs.
-Here I make the same ol app, but in Angular: A Todo App.
+It will soon merge with Google’s internal Framework, Wiz.
+There are cleaner ways to do things in Angular, but you still have options depending on your needs.
+This is the same old Todo app but in Angular.

 TL;DR#